apuder/iot-workshop/README.md

 * <a href="http://a.co/j8D9G7R">FTDI USB to TTL Serial Converter Adapter</a>
 * <a href="http://a.co/3dRiMDa">ESP8266</a>

-A solid knowledge of programming in the C/C++ programming languages is expected.
+A solid knowledge of imperative programming concepts is required.
 In particular, functions, loops, and conditional statements should be understood for this tutorial.
+All code samples are written in simple C and C++.

 The following provides an overview of the individual steps of this tutorial:

 1. <a href="00/">Lighting up a LED</a>
 2. <a href="01/">Lighting up a LED when a button is pressed</a>